grafana/agent/docs/developer/releasing.md

 2. Create and push the release branch from the selected base commit:

-   * The name of the release branch should be the name of the stable version we intend to release, e.g. `release-v0.31`.
+   * The name of the release branch should be the name of the stable version we intend to release, such as `release-v0.31`.
    * Release branches do not contain the `-rc.N` release candidate suffix.
-I.e. there is no branch called `release-v0.31-rc.0`.
+This means there is no branch called `release-v0.31-rc.0`.
    * Release branches do not contain the patch version.
-I.e. there is no branch called `release-v0.31.0` or `release-v0.31.4`.
+This means there is no branch called `release-v0.31.0` or `release-v0.31.4`.

 3. Create a PR to cherry-pick additional commits into the release branch as needed.